 Calculated capacitance was 427pF with the plates immersed in water

-was covered in heat shrink sleeving.
+is covered with heat shrink sleeving.

 Schematic: